microbiomedata/nmdc-status-website/README.md

 ### Updating the text

 Write the text in Markdown format in the file `./message.md`, then reload the web page (i.e. `index.html`).
+The reloaded web page will show the message in a box below the words, "We'll be right back."

+If the `./message.md` file is empty, the web page will show a default message saying all systems are running normally.

 ### Deployment